micrometre/transformers/README.md

 - **✨ Text2Text Generation** - Translate text, answer questions, and more
 - **🔤 Fill in the Blank** - Predict missing words in sentences
 - **🇬🇧 UK History Quiz** - AI-powered question answering
+- **🌍 Language Detection** - Detect what language text is written in
 - **📊 Progress Tracking** - Visual progress bars during model download
 - **🚀 No Backend Required** - Everything runs in the browser!